Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

   	return(answer_length)
 ```

-And I can determine the value of a specific ASCII character in the string stored in the `answers` table:
+And I could determine the value of a specific ASCII character in the string stored in the `answers` table:

 ```
 # Now I just need a true / false function that tests a letter.